 All information on the Bluspark website is given as an indication, and is likely to evolve.
 Furthermore, the information on the Bluspark website is not exhaustive.
 They are given subject to modifications having been made since they were put online.

-The website cannot be held responsible for material damages linked to the use of the website.
+The website cannot be held responsible for any material damage related to the use of the site.
 Furthermore, the user of the site undertakes to access the site using recent, virus-free equipment and with a last-generation updated browser.

 BluSpark is the owner of intellectual property rights or holds the rights of use on all elements accessible on the website, notably texts, images, graphics, logos, icons, sounds and software.